 On our return, I arbitrarily picked up a book, “Pictures Without Borders: Bosnia Revisited” (Steve Horn, 2005) from Amazon for no more than £10.
-My interest was more due to our visit of Mostar, and to see what else Former Yugoslavia had to offer us and how much it had changed from pre-90’s war, to the photos in the book from 2003, to now.
+My interest in the book was more due to our visit of Mostar in Bosnia-Herzegovina, and to see what else Former Yugoslavia had to offer and how much it had changed from pre-90’s war, to the photos in the book from 2003, to now.

 by Tom McBeth & Natasha Bryan